Tanmay-901/test-case-generator/README.md

 ### Pre-Requisites:
 - Supports only python 3.2 and above.
-- Tkinter must be installed.
+- Tkinter must be installed to use python code.
 * Fork and Star this repo so that it may reach to more people to use.
 * In the end, please provide your valueable feedback at : tanmaykhandelwal2014@gmail.com